rust-trondheim/programs-with-bugs/bug_07_result/README.md

 A very nice mechanism here, is that the Rust syntax allows us to put `?` at the end of calls which returns `Result`s, which will continue the execution if the `Result` is `Ok`, or return from the `Err` to the calling function if it failed.

-The read_file-function (under `src/divider.rs`) will `panic!` and if the file doesn't exist or the reafd failed..
+The read_file-function (under `src/divider.rs`) will `panic!` and if the file doesn't exist or the read failed.
 Rewrite the function to instead return a `Result`-type, and use the `?` syntax instead of unwrapping or unecessarily nesting with `match`.
 Use the tests in the same file as guideance / check.

 <details><summary>🙈 Spoiler alert!
 A possible solution</summary>